Last updated

 Move over, Wordle and Connections, there’s a new linguistic sheriff in town.
 The New York Times has debuted Strands, its version of a word search game with a twist, and my personal favorite new distraction.
 I immediately go to this game first thing in the morning while I’m enjoying my cup ‘o’ Joe.

 If you're a fellow word nerd, you'll absolutely love the literal twists and turns this clever game entails.
-Find out why Strands was recently my pick for the best app of the month and how you can play it for free... for now.
+Find out why Strands was recently my pick for the best app of the month, where to find it, and how to play it.

 How to play Strands